astronomer/astro-docs/README.md

 This repository contains all public [Astronomer Documentation](https://www.astronomer.io/docs/) files.
 Docs are stored in product-specific directories and are versioned in a way that aligns with our internal dev streams.

 ## Overview

-- [Cloud](https://www.astronomer.io/docs/cloud/): The default when a user visits our documentation site, these docs are continuously delivered along with Cloud features.
+- [Astronomer Cloud](https://www.astronomer.io/docs/cloud/): The default when a user visits our documentation site, these docs are continuously delivered along with Cloud features.
-- [Enterprise](https://www.astronomer.io/docs/enterprise/): These docs are fully versioned to align with the way our Enterprise users engage with and upgrade our product.
+- [Astronomer Enterprise](https://www.astronomer.io/docs/enterprise/): These docs are fully versioned to align with the way our Enterprise users engage with and upgrade our product.
-- [AC](https://www.astronomer.io/docs/certified/): These docs are hidden from the top-level nav for now, but are available to be shared on a case-by-case basis.
+- [Astronomer Core](https://www.astronomer.io/docs/core/): These docs are fully versioned and aligned with open-source Apache Airflow releases that we decide to provide long-term support for.

 ## Cloud Docs